 Frequently Asked Questions

 Only low-level violations will be subject to non-disclosure.
 Low-level violations are those that are relatively common among new college students and receive less severe sanctions.
-These types of violations are usually sanctioned with a warning, short-term probation, and/or educational requirements after participating in an administrative resolution of the alleged violations.
+Those violations include alcohol incidents, noise complaints in the residence halls, or academic integrity incidents.
+The student must also participate in the administrative resolution process for the alleged incident.

 What disciplinary information will not qualify for non-disclosure?